 “Want to sleep in?”
 Prana mumbled when the alarm went off at 4:45.
 Ha!
 A rhetorical question as far as I was concerned.

-At the top of the climb sat a grassy shelf with snow melt streams and views over the rocky, snow marbled peaks which seemed like another country.
+At the top of the climb sat a grassy shelf with snow melt streams and views over the rocky, snow-marbled mountains.
 Even though we’d only gone a mile and a half, we stopped to cook a giant pot of oatmeal, drink liters of electrolytes, and watch the peaks.
 I could have sat there watching all day.